centrifuge/documentation/docs/chain/get-started/run-node.md

 ---
 id: run-node
 order: 4
-title: Run Your Own Node on Amber/Flint Testnet
+title: Run Your Own Node on Mainnet/Amber/Flint Networks
 category: 2.
 Get Started
 ---

-## Run Your Own Node on Amber/Flint Testnet
+## Run Your Own Node on Mainnet/Amber/Flint Networks
 ---
 ***System Requirements***
 The system has not been officially load-tested yet but a machine with the following specs will be able to run a validator for Flint